Knotts Spooky Farm an Autism Friendly Event

-Get Crafty at Linus Van Pelt’s Great Pumpkin Patch: Decorate a cookie (2 per box) $5.99 plus tax, Decorate a pumpkin $5.00 plus tax, Coloring sheets (free) and more!
+Pumpkin Patch Decorate a cookie (2 per box) $5.99 plus tax, Decorate a pumpkin $5.00 plus tax, Coloring sheets (free) and more!

-Picture with Snoopy and the gang in their halloween costumes: various Locations (Camp Snoopy/Pumpkin Patch, Front park entrance)
+Picture with Snoopy and the gang in their Halloween costumes: various Locations (Camp Snoopy/Pumpkin Patch, Front at the park entrance)

 Ride overlays: Timber Mountain Log Ride and Grand Sierra Railroad

 Shows: Mysto The Slightly Magnificent: Calico Saloon, Spooky Story Time Bird Cage Theatre 10:30am, 12pm, 1pm, 2:45pm, 4pm & The Monsters are Coming Charlie Brown: Camp Snoopy 11:30 am, 1pm, 3pm